 Set aside a little time each day (or week) to sit outdoors and soak up the fresh air and inspiration.
 Younger kids may need some drawing prompts and older kids may need some privacy!

-Garden Science Experiments
+3. Hands-on Outdoor Science Experiments

 The entire outdoors is a huge science experiment!
 It can be fun to narrow it down a LOT and choose something to look at specifically.
 The outdoor journal is the perfect place to record the observations and results.
+Find science around you!
+Here are some ideas to get you started:

 - What happens if a garden is watered every other day instead of every day?